Restraining Orders – A Legal Order to Protect You

 Under the Massachusetts Abuse Prevention Act (MAPA), victims of domestic abuse or violence are protected against certain violent acts.
 Victims can apply for an emergency protection order, which may go into effect without notice to the alleged abuser.
 This emergency order is effective for 10 business days, after which the restrained person has an opportunity to be heard in court.

 The MAPA also allows for restraining orders to be issued against family or household members.
 In Massachusetts, these orders are known as 209A orders.
 If you are a victim of domestic violence — or if you have been placed under a protection order or 209A order — contact Koiles Pratt Family Law Group.
-We assist victims of domestic violence in seeking protection orders and restraining orders, exploring all options in and out of MAPA to work toward securing their safety.
-We also understand that protection and restraining orders limit the lives of alleged abusers, and we fight to exonerate those wrongly accused of domestic violence.
+We assist victims of domestic violence in seeking restraining orders, exploring all options in and out of MAPA to work toward securing their safety.
+We also understand that restraining orders limit the lives of alleged abusers, and we fight to exonerate those wrongly accused of domestic violence.